 Residence 7 vs Residence 9: The Complete Comparison Guide

 When choosing between the Residence 7 and Residence 9 window systems, the decision is rarely just about “looks”—it is about architecture.
 While both systems offer market-leading energy efficiency and a beautiful flush exterior, they solve different problems.

 R9 was built to satisfy strict planning officers in heritage zones like Winchester and Andover.
-R7 was built to bring that heritage look to modern homes without the installation headaches.
+R7 was built to bring that heritage look to modern homes without the installation headaches often found when fitting 100mm frames into standard UK apertures.

-1. The Frame Depth Difference
+1. The Frame Depth Difference: 75mm vs 100mm

 📏 Residence 9 (100mm)

 The Heritage Standard.
-Old 19th-century timber windows were substantial—often 100mm thick.
-To replicate this, R9 uses a 100mm deep frame with 9 internal chambers.
+Old 19th-century timber windows were often 100mm thick.
+To replicate this, R9 uses a 100mm deep frame.
+Warning: Installing this in a modern aperture often requires cutting back internal plaster or timber sills to make it fit.

 🔨 Residence 7 (75mm)